thomasrooth/thomasrooth.github.io/_posts/2023-05-16-First Classifier!.md

 |   0    |  0.537959  |  0.418375   |  0.122727  | 01:32 |
 |   1    |  0.329051  |  0.387139   |  0.100000  | 01:34 |
 |   2    |  0.205212  |  0.393351   |  0.100000  | 01:34 |

+Now I just need to analyse my results using t-SNE and confusion matrices.